Identification friend or foe: Germany

 FuG 25a Erstling (English: Firstborn, Debut) was developed in Germany in 1940.
 It was tuned to the low-VHF band at 125 MHz used by the Freya radar, and an adaptor was used with the low-UHF-banded 550–580 MHz used by Würzburg.
 Before a flight, the transceiver was set up with a selected day code of ten bits which was dialed into the unit.
 To start the identification procedure, the ground operator switched the pulse frequency of his radar from 3,750 Hz to 5,000 Hz.
 The airborne receiver decoded that and started to transmit the day code.
 The radar operator would then see the blip lengthen and shorten in the given code.
 The IFF transmitter worked on 168 MHz with a power of 400 watts (PEP).

 The system included a way for ground controllers to determine whether an aircraft had the right code or not but it did not include a way for the transponder to reject signals from other sources.
 British military scientists found a way of exploiting this by building their own IFF transmitter called Perfectos, which were designed to trigger a response from any FuG 25a system in the vicinity.
-When an FuG 25a responded on its 168 MHz frequency, the signal was received by the antenna system from an AI Mk.
-IV radar, which originally operated at 212 MHz.
+When an FuG 25a responded on its 168 MHz frequency, the signal was received by the antenna system from an AI Mark IV radar, which originally operated at 212 MHz.
 By comparing the strength of the signal on different antennas the direction to the target could be determined.
 Mounted on Mosquitos, the "Perfectos" severely limited German use of the FuG 25a.